arvigeus/AZ-204/Topics/Content Delivery Network.md

 The caching behavior for query strings can be adjusted in the `Caching rules > Endpoint pane`:

-- **Ignore query strings** (default): The CDN Point of Presence (POP) passes the request and query strings to the origin server on the first request and caches the asset.
+- **Ignore query strings** ⏺️: The CDN Point of Presence (POP) passes the request and query strings to the origin server on the first request and caches the asset.
 Subsequent requests for the same asset ignore query strings until the TTL expires.
 - **Bypass caching for query strings**: Each query request from the client is passed directly to the origin server with no caching.
 - **Cache every unique URL**: When a client generates a unique URL, that URL is passed back to the origin server, and the response is cached with its own TTL.
 This method is inefficient for unique URL requests as the cache-hit ratio becomes low.